7mind/blog/role-based-repositories.md

 ### Nov/2019

-The author of a similar tool for .NET/C# projects approached me recently.
+The author of a similar tool for .NET/C# and JS projects approached me recently.
 [Here](https://github.com/CK-Build/CKli/) you may find his tool.
 I think it's a good proof showing that the idea is viable.
 And I think that we need new flexible polyglot build tools supporting role-based approach (Bazel?).
 I have a computational model suitable for such tools, and one day I'll make another post about it.